slogan621/jsonapi/README.md

 system.
 I wanted to use JSON to encode messages between the two.
 I looked at some existing C++ JSON parsers and decided I wanted to write my own.

-How do I Build JSONAPI?
+How do I build JSONAPI?
 -----------------------

 - Install flex, bison, and cppunit on your system.